Secondary

 It is designed to take place over the equivalent of six days.

-You will improve your subject and curriculum knowledge of secondary maths
+You will develop your subject and curriculum knowledge of secondary maths

 Who can take part*?